 Until December 31st, 2020 applications are still being accepted by many of the state-specific HHF administrators.
 The HHF provided more than $7.6 billion to give support to homeowners in the states hit hardest by the economic crisis.
 Agencies in 18 states have used the Fund to develop programs to stabilize local housing markets and help families avoid foreclosure.

-Use the map and chart below for quick reference.
+Use the chart below for quick reference.
 For detailed information, head to the state-specific information website by clicking the state name below.

 |State||MPA||Reinstatement||2nd Lien Reduction||Transition Assistance||Principal Reduction||Blight Elimination|